 Mobile homes are getting popular and the number of customers continues to increase. people find mobile home living efficient, comfortable, and economical.
 Many people, especially retirees, choose mobile homes over conventional housing.
 Mobile homes are also becoming popular as the first house of new families.

-Summer is approaching and adding onto a mobile home is the top priority on your “To Do List”.
+Summer is approaching and adding a mobile home is the top priority on your “To Do List”.
 After buying a single-wide mobile home a couple of months ago, you discovered that you need more space for your visitors and this can only be achieved if you remodel your mobile home.
 Perhaps you want to include a porch, a bigger carport, or even a back deck.

 Whether you are an owner of a brand new or used mobile home, congratulations, it is time to look for mobile home additions and customizations to fulfill every need of your family.
-One of the main advantages of mobile homes is that besides being much more affordable you can add many customized additions to fit you and families needs.
+One of the main advantages of mobile homes is that besides being much more affordable you can add many customized additions to fit you and your family’s needs.
 There is a wide range of options for single-wide mobile home additions.
 If you have a multi-section manufactured home, there is nothing to worry about.

 3 Important Things You Should Consider When Adding Onto A Mobile Home

-Before adding onto a mobile home, you should consider taking notes on much of the information in this article.
+Before adding to a mobile home, you should consider taking notes on much of the information in this article.
 You can do whatever you want but we only hope that after reading this article, it could spare you from unpleasant surprises.
 Upgrading a mobile home with the much-needed knowledge under your belt could mitigate many problems.

 - The Addition Must Not be Attached to the Main Structure